smnbbrv/ngx-grpc/README.md

 ### Console logger

-You can enable loggin using `GrpcConsoleLoggerInterceptor` (provided by @ngx-grpc/core).
+You can enable logging using `GrpcConsoleLoggerInterceptor` (provided by @ngx-grpc/core).

 To enable it provide it as interceptor and provide the parameter `GRPC_CONSOLE_LOGGER_ENABLED` in your app.module.ts.